Abdelrhman007/aws-bootcamp-cruddur-2023/journal/week0.md

 I have created user abdelrhman with user group called admin and attached iam policy administrative access to user group./n

 Generate AWS Credentials:
-generated and downloaded access key to user abdelrhman./n
+generated and downloaded access key to user abdelrhman.

 Create a Billing Alarm:-

-created billing alarm with threshold 3 USD./n
+created billing alarm with threshold 3 USD.

 Create a Budget:-
 created budget with name track credit